Guide

 1. Job Boards and Career Pages: Posting job ads on online job boards and the company's own website.

-How can one attract new employees?
+How can you attract new employees?

 To attract new employees, the following strategies are helpful: